ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 ### Software Architecture

-Ory's
+ORY's
-[Software Architecture and Philosophy](../../ecosystem/software-architecture-philosophy) document, explains the architectural beliefs and framework behind the Ory Products in particular:
+[Software Architecture and Philosophy](../../ecosystem/software-architecture-philosophy) document, explains the architectural beliefs and framework behind the ORY Products in particular:

 - Small runtime footprint with about five (5) MB binary running on all operating